edoardocattapan/ardo.github.io/_posts/2022-07-31-on-the-purpose-of-life.md

 - Consequentialism: moral choices don't come from following rules, but from considering the >2nd-order effects of our choices
 - Liberalism: it is not granted that liberalism always trumps authoritarianism in practice

-**So long as I exist, my self-generated purpose in life becomes to advance humanity's search for good answers and better questions by making sure that curiosity and imagination thrive, thereby asking and having others ask *"why?"* and *"what if?"*.**
+**So long as one exists, a self-generated purpose in life becomes to advance humanity's search for good answers and better questions by making sure that curiosity and imagination thrive, thereby asking and having others ask *"why?"* and *"what if?"*.**

 To ask "why", you need a knowledge base to be addressed.
 To ask "what if", you need permission to dream big and freedom to be wrong.
 This is why I want to serve humanity by advancing the causes of open knowledge, free education and individual freedom above all.
-In particular, I support Wikipedia, philosophy and STEM subjects, free markets, art.
+In particular, I support Wikipedia, philosophy and STEM subjects, free markets, art, scientific research, entrepreneurship.
 I also support direct democracy and individual privacy.

 How one does these things is how one does anything: striving to practice the values of honesty, courage and kindness dignifies the care for truth and love.
-Ultimately, my undertakings of honest philosophical enquiry and of brave positive actions can inspire others on our endeavour.
+Ultimately, my undertakings of honest philosophical enquiry and of brave and kind actions can inspire others on our common endeavour.

 Now, why are you here?
 What if you were never born?